cferdinandi/vanilla-js-guides/content/guides/complete-set.md

 <img class="img-center img-hero" alt="" src="/img/guides/complete-set.png">

-<span class="text-large">Get every pocket guide, all of the source code and demos, and exclusive Slack access.</span>
+<span class="text-large">Get every pocket guide, all of the source code and demos, and exclusive Discord access.</span>

 You'll automatically get any new pocket guides I release in the future, completely&nbsp;free.